 File sharing and data security

 It seems education, then, is a necessity for both employers and employees alike, or the consequences of ignoring the implications of poor data security really could be dire.
-Both parties need to truly understand the risks involved and work together to minimise them.
+Both parties need to truly understand the risks involved and work together to minimise them and keep files safe.

 The growing volume of sensitive corporate data (which, incidentally, often contains personal information from the general public) that is left insufficiently protected in standard sync-and-share service clouds could lead to significant security breaches.